 It is quite possible that the child feels his actions may cause you to stop loving him.
 And we need him to understand that a parent’s love is unconditional.
 That you are his safe place to vent and be.
 That you will guide him and help him through challenging situations.

 It can get very difficult as parents to remain calm when we are in the midst of a tantrum but remember you are helping your child learn how to channel his emotions.
-I feel handling tantrums is one of the most challenging tasks parents have to deal with and at the same time the crux of how the relationship will turn out in the future.
+I feel handling tantrums is one of the most challenging tasks parents have to deal with and at the same time the base to how the relationship will turn out in the future.

 That is why I give a lot of importance to helping with emotions because somewhere hidden behind those emotions lie, my sons, true thoughts and feelings about me and our relationship.